 Visitors are invited to explore our beautiful waterfront and surrounding businesses to check out each uniquely designed chair – there are 100+ chairs to explore!
 Each one has a hidden lighthouse icon waiting to be discovered.
 Take a photo of yourself in the chairs and share @BronteEvents on Facebook and @BronteBIA on Instagram.

-This program is organized and paid for by the Bronte BIA and its 200+ businesses.
-It’s part of our effort to encourage local residents and visitors to get outdoors, get active and enjoy the colour, vibrancy and charm of Bronte.
+This program is organized and paid for by the Bronte BIA and its 175+ businesses.
+It is part of our effort to encourage local residents and visitors to get outdoors, get active and enjoy the colour, vibrancy and charm of Bronte.

 Bronte is accessible by bike, car, local public transit and GO train.
 Read more about how to get here and parking before you head out.
 Once here, the pathways in the park and district sidewalks are wheelchair, stroller and feet-friendly.
-We’re proud to partner with the Town of Oakville which maintains paved pathways and gardens in the park.
+We’re proud to partner with the Town of Oakville which maintains plowed pathways in the park.
 The washroom at Fisherman’s Wharf is open and cleaned year-round.

 Meet the Artists

 Since 2017, the At Home in Bronte project has invited local residents, businesses and community groups to come together to design and create hand painted Muskoka chairs for display in Bronte Heritage Waterfront Park.

 Read the profiles of these talented artists below.

 Risini Attanayake is a second-year student in Sheridan’s Bachelor of Animation program.
 The inspiration for her chair design comes from the colourful and vibrant atmosphere in Bronte Village.
 The warm toned buildings, the peaceful blue sky and the clouds are subtly shaped like fish to represent the harbour.